-Briefly, PRADA can be decomposed into four dependent components: (1) Surrogate Model Training, to learn a surrogate model that can imitates the behaviors of the target NRM based on the PRF idea; (2) Token Importance Ranking, to find the important words in the document that have a strong influence on the rankings; (3) Embedding Space Perturbation, to generate the desired adversarial perturbation in the embedding space for the important words; and (4) Important Word Replacement, to iteratively replace the important words one by one with synonyms to find adversarial samples that can mislead the target model.
+Briefly, PRADA can be decomposed into four dependent components: (1) Surrogate Model Training, to learn a surrogate model that can imitates the behaviors of the target NRM based on the PRF idea; (2) Token Importance Ranking, to find the important words in the document that have a strong influence on the rankings; (3) Embedding Space Perturbation, to generate the desired adversarial perturbation in the embedding space for the important words; and (4) Important Word Replacement, to iteratively replace the important words one by one based on their perturbed vectors and synonyms to find adversarial samples that can mislead the target model.
 Below, we discuss each of the components.